Home > Programs > Water Quality > Contaminants of Emerging Concern > Contaminants of Emerging Concern: 6-PPDq

 DRBC Study

-In 2023, the DRBC received grant funding from the National Fish & Wildlife Foundation to perform a first of its kind study in the Delaware River Basin to determine the presence of this contaminant in Basin waters.
+In 2023, the DRBC received grant funding from the National Fish & Wildlife Foundation to perform a first of its kind study in the Delaware River Basin to determine if 6-PPDq is present in Delaware River Basin waters under normal and/or stormwater flows.

 Initial monitoring sites were selected based on their proximity to paved surfaces and reputation as high quality trout streams.